 My grandfather and father said that keeping your eyes wide open was good advice when approaching any challenging task!

 He trained at NAS Pensacola and one of his toughest instructors was the famous baseball All Star Ted Williams, who signed off on many of my father’s training log flights.
 After receiving their commissions and wings, Dad flew the formidable F4U Corsair with my mother’s brother in squadron VBF-97.

 Dad’s brother Bob was a WWII Army officer, and brother Bill was a Marine.
 Together they shared a deep kinship with and love for their Greatest Generation peers, and all Patriot veterans and service personnel who followed, especially those in our family.

 After WWII, Dad returned home.
 He married the sister of his wingman and went to work for his family’s small manufacturing business.
 He grew that business substantially and was loyal to and grateful for his many employees — “our people” as he would say.
 At the end of his career he managed four other companies with a combined 11,000 employees.
 In retirement, his global business peers elected him President of Chief Executives Organization.

-In addition to providing jobs for many family breadwinners, Dad also devoted much time and energy as a leader of many civic and social organizations, and work hard to make our community a better place for all.
+In addition to providing jobs for many family breadwinners, Dad also devoted much time and energy as a leader of many civic and social organizations, and worked hard to make our community a better place for all.
 In the last few years of his life, he and Betsy regularly prepared and served meals for those in need at our local community kitchen lunch line.